se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 Besides the three main benefits explained above, React has the following advantages:
  - React is not an <tooltip content="An opiniated framework guides or locks you into their preferred way of doing things.">*opinionated*</tooltip> framework, which gives you the flexibility to choose your application stack.
- - As React is an open-source library backed by Facebook, it is constantly being updated with new features and performance optimizations.
+ - React is constantly being updated with new features (e.g. [hooks](https://reactjs.org/docs/hooks-intro.html) were released in v16.8) and performance optimizations.

 ### Disadvantages of React

 Some of React's disadvantages are given below:
- - The high pace of development means that you would need to regularly relearn how to do things.
+ - The high pace of development of React means that you would need to regularly relearn how to do things.
  - React is just a UI library.
 As React only allows one-way data binding, you can't use it in applications that follow the <tooltip content="MVC, or Model-View-Controller is a popular application structure for building web applications.
 It separates the UI and the data of your application, and changes can be made to your application using controllers.">*MVC*</tooltip> architecture.
-You would have to use [Flux](https://github.com/facebook/flux), an application architecture that favours one-way data binding instead.
+You would have to use [Flux](https://github.com/facebook/flux), an application architecture that favors one-way data binding instead.

 ### React and Other Competing Alternatives